chelseasams/xlfisk/schedule.md

 #### Homework

-- Revise prototypes, for small and wider screens, based on what was learned by "deciding in the browser"
+- Revise prototypes for small and wider screens

 #### Readings